leggettc18/portfolio-source/content/post/golang-rest-api-embed-parameter.md

 	*gorm.DB
 }

-// You should probably put this in your helpers function, I have it here for clarity. func contains(array []string, s string) bool {
+// You should probably put this in your helpers package,
+// I have it here for clarity. func contains(array []string, s string) bool {
 	for _, x := range array {
 		if x == s {